ordina-jworks/ordina-jworks.github.io/_posts/2020-01-02-Spring-Data-Jdbc.md

 {% endhighlight %}

-### Inserting data
+### Inserting Data
 For the insertion of data you need to use the tools that were created in the previous section.
 If you use Spring JDBC you will write queries that are executed directly on the database by JdbcTemplate.
 If you insert data with Spring Data JPA or Spring Data JDBC, you can use the entity or aggregate system that was created.

 #### Spring JDBC
 With Spring JDBC you write your insert statements yourself and execute them with a JdbcTemplate.
-The advantage of writing all the queries yourself, is that you have complete control over them.
+The advantage of writing all the queries yourself is that you have complete control over them.

 ##### Example:
 {% highlight java %}